binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 The USB standard has a HID specification, which means any USB device that says it is a keyboard will be automatically accepted by most OSs.

-The main Duckyscript Encoder which is a Java application that converts the ducky script files into hex code, so you can load them on your micro SD card, insert the card into the ducky and social engineer your ducky into your targets computer, can be downloaded from the hak5darren github accounts USB-Rubber-Ducky repository [Downloads page](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Downloads) on the wiki.
+The main Duckyscript Encoder which is a Java application that converts the ducky script files into hex code, so you can load them on your micro SD card, insert the card into the ducky and SE your ducky into your targets computer, can be downloaded from the hak5darren github accounts USB-Rubber-Ducky repository [Downloads page](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Downloads) on the wiki.

 The source code for the encoder and firmware are in the same repository although the official encoder only supports US keyboards.
 If you need additional keyboard support you are going to have to use the encoder.jar from the midnitesnake github accounts usb-rubber-ducky repository [Encoder folder](https://github.com/midnitesnake/USB-Rubber-Ducky/tree/master/Encoder).